-The white grape variety comes from the Alsace, Synonyms are Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Fütterer, Gelber Ortlieber, Knackerle, Kleiner Räusling, Kniperlé, Libiza, Ortlieber, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer, Weisser Ortlieber ( Germany ); Bela Kavka, Belina Drobna, Beli Kleschiz, Drobni Kleshiz, Mali Javor ( Croatia ); Petit Mielleux, Rochelle, Rochelle Blanche ( France ).
+The white grape variety comes from the Alsace, Synonyms are Breisgauer Riesling, Colmer, Alsatian, Ettlinger, Gelber Ortlieber, Knackerle, Kleiner Gelber Ortlieber, Kleiner Räusling, Kniperlé, Libiza, Ortlieber, Petit Räusling, Reichenweiherer, Rungauer, Strassburger, Türckheimer, Weisser Ortlieber ( Germany ); Bela Kavka, Belina Drobna, Beli Kleschiz, Drobni Kleshiz, Mali Javor ( Croatia ); Petit Mielleux, Rochelle, Rochelle Blanche ( France ).
 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Folle Blanche. feeder.
 Pinot Blanc or Räuschling be confused.
 According to in 2013 DNA analysis is a presumably natural cross between Pinot x Gouais Blanc (White Heisch).
 The variety was a cross partner in the new varieties Gutknipperlé.
 Neron and Triomphe d'Alsace,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)